 Committee members serve three-year terms and can serve up to two terms.

-The roles and responsibilities of the Code of Conduct Committee are described in the Terms of Reference for the ACFID Code of Conduct Committee.
+Terms of Reference for the ACFID Code of Conduct Committee

-The position description for the role of Code of Conduct Committee member can be found here.
+Position description for Code of Conduct Committee members

 The CCC meets four times each year.
 Communiques of each meeting are produced so that ACFID’s members can read and understand the work of the CCC.
 You can download these using the links below.
 If you have questions about the CCC, please email [email protected]